 There is a high demand from spring to autumn so bookings are usually restricted to one night.
 In winter, it is usually possible to stay for a couple of nights, depending on availability.

 There’s no charge to stay at the bothy, but we suggest that donations can be made to the Foundation.

-Please use the form below, providing the dates you would like to stay and the number in your group (maximum of 3).
+Fill in the form below, providing the dates you would like to stay and the number in your group (maximum of 3).
 We are currently receiving a high number of inquiries, and would be grateful for your patience while we respond to them.